 When you start the timecode source (or pressif using internal timecode), each cue will fire as the timecode matches its programmed time.

-While editing a time you can also use Wheel B to select multiple cues, and use the softkey options to enter a value to change the time of all the cues: Timecode = sets the timecode directly while a value set with Offset = can be used in Add + or Subtract - , to shift all selected timestamps by this timespan.
+While editing a time you can also use Wheel B to select multiple cues, and use the softkey options to enter a value to change the time of all the cues (offset, add a fixed time or subtract a fixed time).

-You can open a timecode display window for each of the four possible sources to show you the incoming timecode - double press Open/View then press Timecode x (where x is 1 to 4) from the workspace select buttons.
+You can open a timecode display window for each of the four possible sources to show you the incoming timecode - press Open Workspace Window then Timecode x where x is 1 to 4.